 By the way, I plan to write a post that covers all the topics that I expected to talk about during the panel discussion, in the form of a conversation between three beekeepers, just as I imagined the panel discussion would play out.
 It, too, will be great.
 Stay tuned.

 The frames in the bottom box were full of brood and pollen and some honey — and drone cells packed into every crevice.
 The frames in the top box had some brood in the middle, but most of the frames were being backed-filled with nectar on the way to becoming honey — thus reducing space for the queen to lay.
 So that was it: I decided to checkerboard the hive right then and there.
-Otherwise the queen could become honeybound and trigger a swarm — I mean a splinter colony — and that probably wouldn’t go over well with my neighbours.
-So here’s what I did if you can figure it out:
+Otherwise the queen could become honeybound and trigger a swarm, and that probably wouldn’t go over well with my neighbours.
+So here’s what I did:

 H = honey / nectar frames (mostly uncapped).